-Looking for inexpensive gift ideas for students to celebrate birthdays, reward accomplishments, or welcome them to your classroom?
+Looking for inexpensive gift ideas for students to celebrate the holidays, birthdays, or accomplishments?
 Look no further!
 These choices are affordable and fun, and your students are sure to love them.
-Some of them can even be mailed with a standard first class stamp, so you can send them home if you prefer.
+Some of them can even be mailed with a standard first-class stamp, so you can send them home if you prefer.

 (Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!)

 1. Personalized Scratch-Off Activity Cards

 This is one of our favorite inexpensive gift ideas for students.
 You can get a pack of 30 of these adorable scratch-off activity cards personalized with your photo for only $15.
 For a few dollars more, you can even customize the activities on the card.

 Buy it: Scratch-Off Activity Cards at Etsy

 2. Invisible Ink Pens

 Want to encourage your students to write?
 Gift them with these invisible ink pens with built-in black light, and they’ll be motivated to compose secret messages.
 You can snag them for just over a dollar each.

 3. Assorted Card Games

 Give each of your students a fun card game to pass the time at home over a holiday break.
 This set of 24 decks comes with an assortment of games, including Old Maid, Go Fish, and Monster Hearts.